cvdfoundation/google-landmark/README.md

 # Google Landmarks Dataset v2

-This is the second version of the Google Landmarks dataset, which contains images annotated with labels representing human-made and natural landmarks.
+This is the second version of the Google Landmarks dataset (GLD-v2), which contains images annotated with labels representing human-made and natural landmarks.
 The dataset can be used for landmark recognition and retrieval experiments.
 This version of the dataset contains approximately 5 million images, split into 3 sets of images: `train`, `index` and `test`.
-The dataset was presented in our [Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
+The dataset was presented in our
+[Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
 In this repository, we present download links for all dataset files and relevant code for metric computation.